sparkgeo/sample-react-application/README.md

 - App.css for global rules of HTML elements
     - 1rem = 10px by default
+    - Most defaults will be pulled from the design system.
 - [Grommet](https://https://v2.grommet.io) for abstract primitives (Box, Form, FormField, etc)
 - [Styled Components](https://www.styled-components.com/) for styling at the component-level.

 ## Testing

-TBD - Jest for Unit Tests and Integration; Cypress for E2E
+Testing is built using both React Enzyme, Jest and is controlled at the test level using [react-testing-library](https://testing-library.com/docs).
+Testing in the components takes place in component directories.
+While testing still has yet to be incolcated into Sparkgeo's culture, we should strive to test behaviour more.
+Integration testing is better than testing, behaviour (ie what does the container do when it loads; how many times does it make a network request) is better than Unit behaviour testing (when the props are of a certain type, what colour does it show).

-## Linting and Code Formatting
+## Linting and Code Formatting (Static Testing)

 Linting is based on a subset of AirBNB's style guide and internal best practices.
+The outcome of this combination is still yet to be confirmed.
+If a lint setting is generally preventing you from accomplishing your goals, talk with the team in #guild-frontend.
+Either you're too invested in an antipattern, or we have a linter setting that needs to change.

+If a linter setting is in conflict with the autoformatter (Prettier), we will opt for the autoformatter.
+When we build code, we should keep our focus on the content, not the format.